 In posterity, the decision to despawn the Sleeper has been painted as a cruel power move on behalf of Sony Online Entertainment.
 Peter Ludlow’s book The Second Life Herald tears into SOE’s unilateral ruling about the fate of the Sleeper, calling the despawning a “Deus ex machina. . .
 [SOE]—the god in the machine—-had come forward to save its ‘unkillable’ beast.
 In effect, Sony saw it was losing the game and simply took its bat and ball and went home.”
 Compared to how any one of contemporary EverQuest players described that moment in MMO history, Ludlow went easy on SOE.
 Jon thinks that SOE straight-up lied about the buggy NPC and was intimidated by players’ strength.

-Players, overwhelmingly, think SOE was covering up their fear of virtual anarchy.
+Players overwhelmingly believe SOE’s decision was driven by their fear of virtual anarchy.
 Daybreak, however, says that they did it not out of surprise, or vindictiveness, megalomania or even fear for the fate of Rallos Zek’s storyline.
 They thought there was a bug.
 So, they respawned the beast.

 On November 17th, 2003, Rallos Zek’s three governing guilds reconvened to slay the Sleeper, which Sony resurrected after an apology.
 They would do it for real this time.
 Nearly 200 players collected in the Sleeper’s tomb—enough to cause major zone lag, weighing heavily on SOE’s 2003 servers.
 Retired EverQuest players emerged from multi-year breaks to witness the fall of the Sleeper.
 To ease the burden on EverQuest’s engine, the guilds convened on MSN Messenger or AIM to talk strategy.
 Onlookers from every other servers eagerly lurked on these chatrooms.